natural remedies for urinary tract infection

 Pain Medication for UTIs

 Another treatment your doctor may recommend is an analgesic to numb your urethra and bladder.
-This can help with painful urination.
+This can help with painful urination, however, these medications do not have antimicrobial properties, so it is important to also treat the underlying infection.

 Hormone Replacement Therapy as a UTI Treatment